iso100/ext.eevent_helper.ee_addon/README.markdown

 You can also specify a custom *Start Date* field to use instead of the *Entry Date* calendar from the **Date** tab.
 Once you specify this field, you can automatically set the *Entry Date* to match the custom *Start Date* field, eliminating the need for the **Date** tab altogether.

+**New Feature in 1.2.2:** A new option "Ignore End Date" is available in the settings menu.
+This will allow you to use the time-removal feature for Start Date for dates you do not want to auto expire that same day.

 This way, you and your clients can use friendlier custom date fields for both start and end dates, while always keeping the entry's *Entry Date* and *Expiration Date* set properly for use in `exp:weblog:entries` tag parameters.

 Optionally, you can remove the "time" portion of date fields in your chosen events weblogs (with time set to 00:00:00 upon publishing); and also remove the date localization toggle your events weblogs' date fields.